Skip to content

 Can we hire the community room for private functions?

 Yes, it will be available for private functions that are in line with our planning permission.
-The availability of the community room for private functions will be determined when the management plan for the building is finalised.
-Priority will be given to community bookings.

 Who will manage the building?